exasol/websocket-api/README.md

 implement their own drivers for all kinds of platforms using a connection-based web protocol.

-The main advantages are flexibility regarding the programming languages you want to integrate Exasol into, and a more native access compared to the standardized ways of communicating with a database, such as JDBC, ODBC or ADO.NET, which are mostly old and static standards and create
+The main advantages are performance improvements from lock-free metadata calls, flexibility regarding the programming languages you want to integrate Exasol into, and a more native access compared to the standardized ways of communicating with a database, such as JDBC, ODBC or ADO.NET, which are mostly old and static standards and create